damiso15/alx-higher_level_programming/0x03-python-data_structures/README.md

 * 8-multiple_returns.py - Write a function that returns a tuple with the length of a string and its first character.
 * 9-max_integer.py - Write a function that finds the biggest integer of a list.
 * 10-divisible_by_2.py - Write a function that finds all multiples of 2 in a list.
+* 11-delete_at.py - Write a function that deletes the item at a specific position in a list.